are comments - no need to type them.

 Finally, you can choose which algorithms you want to use with your databases.
 (You can also disable the hashing algorithms for each pattern search, but you can only use then if you selected the corresponding option before processing the games.)

-The hashing algorithms speed up searches for full board and corner positions respectively, on the other hand the procesing takes slightly longer, more disk space is consumed, and Kombilo uses more memory when running.
+The hashing algorithms speed up searches for full board and corner positions respectively, on the other hand the procesing takes slightly longer, more disk space is consumed, and Kombilo uses more memory when running, and especially when processing new games.

 Messages during processing¶